A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Mitigating the Challenges

-For any \textsc{lfd} method based on feature expectations or occupancy measure, there exists a probabilistic upper bound on the bias in $\hat{V}^{\pi_E}$, and thereby on ILE for a given minimum sample complexity~\cite{Abbeel2004,Syed2008_supplement,Vroman2014}.
-As a state visitation frequency is analogous to an occupancy measure, the bounds derived for latter are applicable on the methods which use former, e.g., \textsc{mmp}, \textsc{hybrid}-\textsc{irl}, and \textsc{maxentirl}.
-Subsequently, each derived bound on bias can be used to analytically compute the maximum error in learning for a given minimum sample complexity~\cite{Abbeel2004,Syed2008_supplement,Vroman2014}.
-Lee et al.~\cite{Lee_Improved_Projection} change the criterion (and thereby the direction) for updating the current solution in \textsc{max-margin} and \textsc{projection} methods.
-The method demonstrates a proven improvement in the accuracy of solution as compared to that of the previous methods.
+For any method based on feature expectations or state-visitation frequencies, there exists a probabilistic upper bound on the bias in $\hat{V}^{\pi_E}$ and thereby on ILE for a given minimum sample complexity~\cite{Abbeel2004,Syed2008_supplement,Vroman2014}.
+These bounds apply to methods such as \textsc{mmp}, \textsc{hybrid}-\textsc{irl}, and \textsc{maxentirl} that use state-visitation frequencies.
+Subsequently, the derived bound on bias can be used to analytically compute the maximum error in learning for a given minimum sample complexity Lee et al.~\cite{Lee_Improved_Projection} change the criterion (and thereby the direction) for updating the current solution in \textsc{max-margin} and \textsc{projection} methods to formally prove an improvement in the accuracy of the solution as compared to that of the original method.
+A recent extension of BIRL introduced the bounding of approximated ILE as an alternative to the bounding of the difference in feature expectations as a learning objective~\cite{brown2018efficient}.
+The method demonstrated confidence error bounds tighter than the methods that used the latter objective.

-For specific problem domains, some of the algorithms for \textsc{lfd} that use \irl{} {\em empirically} show less value-loss than predecessor methods -- these include \textsc{mlirl}, \textsc{learch}, and \textsc{gpirl}.
-As compared to action-based models of Bayesian inference and \textsc{hybrid}-\irl{}, the entropy-based approaches show an improved match between the trajectories (not state values) in learned behavior and those in demonstrated behavior \cite{Ziebart2008}.
-Thus, the latter closely match not only the state-values of expert and learner but also their action-values.
-Similarly, among relatively new entropy-based methods, \textsc{gcl} learns more accurately than \textsc{reirl} in complex application domains.
-However, this improved performance may be entail a higher sample complexity.